 The Urban Warehouse

-Educating inner-city youth to value education through our after-school program; treating skateboarding as an academic incentive, & incorporating art activities.
-We exchange skateboarding gear when they meet specific education goals; using an active lifestyle as a backbone to success in education.
+Educating inner-city youth to value education through our after-school program; utilizing skateboarding as an academic incentive while incorporating a community service mindset.

 In which areas of Los Angeles will you be directly working?

 - East LA